ucla-data-science-center/lc-reproducibility-assessment/_episodes/01-inspection.md

 >      - Variable transformation scripts
 >      - Data analysis commands
 >      - Log commands
-> - Does the code header metadata include all essential information needed to run the analysis (see [Code Header Metadata Checklist]()?
+> - Does the code header metadata include all essential information needed to run the analysis (see the Code Header Metadata Checklist above)?
 > - Do non-executable comments provide signposts for the analytical steps in the computational workflow?
 > - Do data import commands use relative file paths instead of absolute file paths?
 > - If the research compendium contains multiple code files, do the filenames indicate the order in which the code files should be executed?